jenkinsci/gitlab-plugin/README.md

 Optionally, the plugin communicates with the GitLab server in order to fetch additional information.
 At this moment, this information is limited to fetching the source project of a Merge Request, in order to support merging from forked repositories.

 To enable this functionality, a user should be set up on GitLab, with GitLab 'Developer' permissions, to access the repository.
-On the global configuration screen, supply the gitlab host url ``http://your.gitlab.server`` and the API token of the user of choice.
+You will need to give this user access to each repo you want Jenkins to be able to clone.
+Log in to GitLab as that user, go to its profile, and copy its secret API key.
+On the Global Configuration page in Jenkins, supply the GitLab host URL, e.g. ``http://your.gitlab.server.`` Click the 'Add' button to add a credential, choose 'Secret text' as the kind of credential, and paste your GitLab user's API key into the 'Secret' field.
+Testing the connection should succeed.

 ## Jenkins Job Configuration
 ### Git configuration for Freestyle jobs